 Preface to Finding Awe and Wonder

 Friends and family have often told me they’ve been inspired by my stories, and have urged me for years to write an account so others might be similarly moved.
-But only now, as I enter my seventh decade, have I decided to share my experiences more broadly.
+But only now, as I enter my seventh decade, have I decided to share them more broadly.

-To give you an idea of the sorts of stories I’m about to reveal, consider a moment I had fifteen years ago when my boss called me into his office to offer me a promotion to Chief of Climate Services for the government of Canada.
-As we sat momentarily in silence looking at one another across his desk, I was startled by a clear and calm voice in the room:
+After half a lifetime dismissing my experiences as happy coincidences, a turning point for how I interpreted them began fifteen years ago when my employer called me into his office to offer a job promotion as Chief of Climate Services for the government of Canada.
+As we sat momentarily in silence looking at one another across his desk awaiting my response to his offer, I was startled by a clear and calm voice in the room:

 My boss hadn’t spoken, and there was no one else in the office.
-Nor did it sound like my own internal voice expressing some random thought.
+Nor was it my own normal internal monologue spitting out some random thought.
 Instead, the words seemed to be an actual noise vibrating my ears from the inside out.

 In that instant, a memory was triggered of a visit I had made to Hawaii three years prior.
 I recalled standing on the lip of an 80-foot cliff, bound by verdant jungle on one side and pounding ocean surf on the other, all bathed in the molten light of sunset.
 The scene was so viscerally beautiful that I became enthralled and, for what may have lasted only ten minutes, entered a state of awe.

-This memory arrived and disappeared instantly, and my attention jerked back to my boss who was waiting for me to jump up and accept the position.
-Obviously, I would accept—we both knew that any of our public service colleagues, handcuffed by their golden pensions, would have excitedly said yes.
+This memory arrived and disappeared instantly, and my attention jerked back to my boss who was waiting for me to jump up and gratefully take the job.
+Obviously, I would accept— any of our public service colleagues handcuffed by their golden pensions would have excitedly tugged on their forelock in gratitude.

 And yet, my thoughts lingered on those two disembodied words.